Encharted Cook

 If you are a person who collects recipes from other cooks, you might find that the instructions for the baking temperatures and times for baked goods are incomplete or missing.
 So, this chart can help you find the oven temperature and baking times for the most commonly baked goods.

 Because I can tell you very confidently that I have many recipes in my cooking library that has the name of the recipe and just a simple list of ingredients jotted on a sheet of paper or a recipe card.
 Most of the time, I can piece together what is implied or missing.
-But sometimes I need to refer to these charts to fill in the details.
+However, I sometimes need to refer to these charts to fill in the details.

 To successfully use this chart, begin your bake with the lowest temperature listed if a range of temperatures is indicated.
 Then bake for the least amount of time listed and increase the baking time as needed.